Particular/docs.particular.net/samples/logging/datadog/sample.md

 ### Sample Dashboard

 This dashboard replicates a lot of the data displayed by Service Pulse.
-But DataDog affords you a much longer history to draw from.
+But DataDog affords a much longer history to draw from.

 ![dashboard](dashboard.png)

 ### Detailed Timeseries Example

 This is a zoomed in example of a single Timeseries component.
 It displays the message throughput for the entire system, with each bar colour-coded by endpoint name.
-Hovering over a section shows you details of the related endpoint.
+Hovering over a section shows the details of the related endpoint.

 e.g. `sum:nservicebus.processed{$dashboard_environment} by {endpoint}.as_rate().rollup(sum, 1)`